 Gain more storage space

-Tankless water heaters are as small as a suitcase and hang on your wall — saving you precious floor space in your utility room or closet.
+A tankless water heater is small as a suitcase and hangs on your wall — saving you precious floor space in your utility room or closet.

 Reduced risk of flooding